Most people don’t search “what is IVF” just to get a definition.

 1. Ovarian Stimulation (Daily Hormone Injections)

-These medications encourage the ovaries to mature multiple eggs at once instead of the single egg released in a typical cycle.
-During this phase:
+IVF typically begins with ovarian stimulation, a phase in which daily hormone injections encourage the ovaries to mature multiple eggs instead of the single egg released during a typical menstrual cycle.
+You may hear this stage referred to as “stimulation” or simply “stims.”

 - Injections are taken once or multiple times per day